-Plan for faculty reduction.
+2.5.5.1 Plan for faculty reduction.

-As the process described in Policy 406.4.3 is taking place, the academic dean of each college, in consultation, where appropriate, with the chancellor and regional campus deans, shall, in consultation with the departments, department heads, and appropriate college committees, devise an orderly sequence of steps which shall constitute the college’s faculty reduction plan.
+As the process described in Policy 406.4.3, Program Elimination or Reduction Because of Financial Exigency, is taking place, the dean of each college will , in consultation with the departments, department heads, appropriate college committees, and, where appropriate, with the vice president for statewide campuses, devise an orderly sequence of steps which will constitute the college’s faculty reduction plan.
 Included in such a plan will be explicit criteria by which individual faculty will be identified with the various programs under consideration for reduction or elimination.
 Program reductions are never to be declared with the aim of singling out a specific faculty member.

 Insofar as feasible, the plan will emphasize the creation of various incentives such as voluntary retirement, early retirement, resignation, reduction in status, salary reduction, severance pay, or similar actions that will result in immediate or eventual cost savings for the university, and that are voluntarily entered into by individual faculty members rather than imposed by university authority.